-How many people trust their managers?
+How strong is trust in the workplace today?
 A recent study by Edelman found that one in three employees don’t trust their employer.
 Another study by EY found that number to be even lower, with only 46% having trust in their organization, and 49% in their boss/team.

 Honesty is the Best Policy